davenkin/andy-springboot-sample/ADRs/003_use_ddd.md

 ```

 - Aggregate Roots represent the business logic, but not the use case, in order to bridge the use case and the business
-  logic, DDD introduced **ApplicationService**.
+  logic, DDD introduces **ApplicationService**.
 ApplicationService orchestrates the process flow from use case
   entrypoint to Aggregate Roots.
 ApplicationService should not contain business logic.
 - Together with **CQRS**, ApplicationService can be further categorised into **CommandService** and **QueryService**.
   CommandService deals with the write side and QueryService handles the read side.